The Penelopes: Style and influence

-The Penelopes’ style is a mix of indie and dream pop, combined with disco and electro tight groove, layered with lush and melodies.
-Their major influences are Cocteau Twins, The Cure, New Order, The Smiths, David Bowie, Joy Division, Devo, and Happy Mondays.
-The band often mentioned Ride, Slowdive or Prefab Sprout, which Axel considered it as "guilty pleasure".
-The press often references The Penelopes to Pixies, Daft Punk, M83, and Air.
+The Penelopes' style is a mix of indie and dream pop, combined with disco and electro tight groove, layered with lush and melodies.
+Their major influences are Cocteau Twins, the Cure, New Order, the Smiths, David Bowie, Joy Division, Devo, and Happy Mondays.
+The band often mentioned Ride, Slowdive or Prefab Sprout, which Axel considered as a "guilty pleasure".
+The press often references the Penelopes to Pixies, Daft Punk, M83, and Air.

 Axel told Digital Spy about their sound, "It’s a really difficult question – the background of The Penelopes are very rock and very new wave – then we tried to incorporate disco and electronics.
 It’s disco rock music."
 And on lyrics, Axel explained, "we like to have twisted lyrics – the lyrics are more twisted than people think.
 They are more bizarre and we want people to dance to them".

-1883 Magazine said about The Penelopes’ music, "with swirling layers of lush keyboard, punchy guitars and catchy hooks, their upbeat sound is just how you want to start and end your day".
+1883 Magazine said about the Penelopes' music, "with swirling layers of lush keyboard, punchy guitars and catchy hooks, their upbeat sound is just how you want to start and end your day".
 "Spacey and energetic, airy and atmospheric" was the review from This Is Fake DIY.

 First album: The Arrogance of Simplicity

 The first album The Arrogance of Simplicity was released under Vitalic's label, Citizen Records.
-Rock Mag describes it as “a night club with feelings inside”.
-Les Inrockuptibles said “the duo gave their best in the delicate exercise of writing pop songs, with many influences (The Cure for bass lines, Cocteau Twins on “Demian”, New Order on “Paddy Will Have His Revenge”, even Techno on “Teenage Dust”)”.
+Rock Mag describes it as "a night club with feelings inside".
+Les Inrockuptibles said "the duo gave their best in the delicate exercise of writing pop songs, with many influences (The Cure for bass lines, Cocteau Twins on "Demian", New Order on "Paddy Will Have His Revenge", even techno on "Teenage Dust")".

-The band explained in Wonderland Magazine, “we love post-punk music in general but we didn’t want to copy our idols.
+The band explained in Wonderland Magazine, "we love post-punk music in general but we didn't want to copy our idols.
 So we started to explore electronic music alongside rap and other contemporary club music.
 We made our first album in our bedroom.
-We were naive and we wanted to experiment with sounds”.
+We were naive and we wanted to experiment with sounds".

-The single “Demian” was performed by the former singer of Ekova - Dierdre Dubois.
-The song refers to the Hermann Hesse’s book and was chosen for Perrier commercial.
+The single "Demian" was performed by the former singer of Ekova – Dierdre Dubois.
+The song refers to Hermann Hesse's book of the same name and was chosen for a Perrier commercial.

 Side project with DJ Morpheus: Priceless Concrete Echoes

 Priceless Concrete Echoes is a side project, with major contributions from DJ Morpheus and produced by Black Strobe, released again on Citizen Records.
 A US version was also released (their debut US release), featuring an alternative track listing.
 The album was also licensed by Sony BMG in Hong Kong.

-The video of single "Stuck in Lalaland" was featured on Pitchfork, and the same song was remixed by Nouvelle Vague, in which Axel sang in duo with Elli Medeiros.
+The video of the single "Stuck in Lalaland" was featured on Pitchfork, and the same song was remixed by Nouvelle Vague, in which Axel sang in duo with Elli Medeiros.
 The second single "Licked by Love" was remixed by I Monster.
-The cover Beastie Boys’ "Sabotage" was licensed by Ministry of Sound.
+Their cover of the Beastie Boys' "Sabotage" was licensed by Ministry of Sound.